sebholstein/grunt-fscss/README.md

 })
 ```

-Some sample replacment could be:
+Some sample replacement could be:

 ```css
 .box {